By Travis S. Taylor

 I recently had the opportunity to sit down with Josephine and chat with her about her time at AFFAIRS to REMEMBER and, of course, about her ‘Miss Josephine’s Mac & Cheese’.

 For our employees and many of our fans you are the ‘celebrity’ behind our incredibly popular ‘Miss Josephine’s Mac & Cheese’.
 Will you share the back-story of this dish with us, please?

 I started working with AFFAIRS to REMEMBER at the old Ponce de Leon location, back in 1986.
 When they officially added a Southern ‘Mac & Cheese’ to our food offerings, they had to assign it to someone to make; for consistency of product, you see.

 The next thing I heard was, “Let Josephine make it!”
 I thought I would go through the floor!
 It all worked out and I’m touched that so many enjoy my recipe so much.
 You want to know the main ingredient?
 You have to put ‘love’ into what you do, and I put love in my Mac & Cheese.

 Josephine shared with me some of the ingredients, but not the actual recipe.
 That one will remain a secret for a while longer, I imagine.

-You’ve been with Affairs to Remember Caterers longer than any other active employee.
-What do you remember most fondly from your early years with Affairs to Remember?
+You’ve been with AFFAIRS to REMEMBER longer than any other active employee.
+What do you remember most fondly from your early years with AFFAIRS to Remember?
 In recent years?